CanonicalLtd/maas-docs/en/installconfig-snap-install.md

 ## Configuration options

-You will now need to tell the snap in what *mode* MAAS will run in.
+You will now need to tell the snap what *mode* MAAS will run in.
 This is known as *initialization* and it is performed by choosing one of the below options.
 Doing so will dictate what services will run on the local system.

 - `all` - All services
 - `region` - A region API server only (no database)